openMF/mobile-wallet/README.md

 * `./gradlew build`  provides a command line to execute build script.</br>

-For Windows, you can use the following commands:
+For Windows, you can use the following commands:-

 * `gradlew check` quality checks on your project’s code using Checkstyle and generates reports from these checks.</br>
 * `gradlew spotlessApply` an check and apply formatting to any plain-text file.</br>